prog108/beewareGUI/README.md

                                                       (or any other version of python.
 I use 'py -3.10' and in this way project is suitable for older versions of android phones)
         Then activate it from the folder:
-        in cmd write: project_name\Scripts\activate in cmd.
+        in cmd write: beeware-venv\Scripts\activate in cmd.
+Watch out for difference in '\' and '/'.

 All the steps are on: https://docs.beeware.org/en/latest/tutorial/tutorial-0.html

 5)         Install briefcase if this is first time this is installed on your PC: python -m pip install briefcase
-           If you already have it installed, you can skip it and type in cmd: briefcase new Now be carefull what to type in: By default everything is set up for Hello World project Beeware offers you for the start.
+           If you already have it installed, you can skip it and type in cmd: 'briefcase new'

+       Now be carefull what to type in: By default everything is set up for 'Hello World' project Beeware offers you for the start.
        Write down: App Name.
 By default  it is 'helloworld' Bundle identifier.
 By default: 'com.example'
        These two details showed needed when deleting your app with ADB SHELL from android device.

+        In one step you choose framework to work with.
+Toga is by default.
+If you know some other from the list to work with, you are able to pick it.

 7)        Enter the project folder: cd project_name And run it in developers mode: briefcase dev